martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 able to mimic having an identical IP address.
 Segmentation in this way would dramatically reduce the search space for attackers.
 Thus, servers are prohibited from using this mechanism.

+## Server Fingerprinting

+The server chooses its own ITE length, and the length of this ITE is likely to be discoverable to an observer.
+Therefore, the destination server of a client Initial packet might be decipherable with an ITE length along with other observables.
+A four-octet ITE is RECOMMENDED.
+Deviations from this value should be carefully considered in light of this property.

+Servers with acute needs for higher or lower entropy than provided by a four- octet ITE are RECOMMENDED to converge on common lengths to reduce the uniqueness of their signatures.

 ## Increased Processing of Garbage UDP Packets